unicfdlab/Portfolio/2/2/En/En-OurWorkAndPublications.md

        Study of capabilities of hybrid scheme for       Tadmor (KT) scheme and projection method PISO (Pressure Implicit with Splitting Operators). advection terms approximation in mathematical    In order to study hybrid method properties a set of cases with analytical models of compressible flows                     solution or experimental data for different classes of flows was considered:
-       </a>                                             a) compressible flows - propagation of the wave in straight  channel
+       (in Russian)                                     a) compressible flows - propagation of the wave in straight  channel
-                                                        (Sod's  Problem),  supersonic  flow  over  flat  wedge,  supersonic  flow  over backward  step,  flow  over  forward  step  with  supersonic  velocities,
+       </a>                                             (Sod's  Problem),  supersonic  flow  over  flat  wedge,  supersonic  flow  over
+                                                        backward  step,  flow  over  forward  step  with  supersonic  velocities,
                                                         flow  in  supersonic converging-diverging nozzle with shock wave;
                                                         b) incompressible flows - subsonic flow of laminar viscous fluid in the channel